Hayona/hayona-cookies/readme.txt

 -- video --

+# Detect your cookies

+WordPress plugins are powerful tools to build amazing things in relatively short time.
+The downside of using someone else’s scripts is that you don't always know exactly what is happening when someone visits your website and which cookies are placed.
+We suggest that you use the [ghostery browser add-on](https://www.ghostery.com/en/our-solutions/ghostery-add-on/) to measure which cookies are placed on your website.

+This plugin does not block scripts that you have placed directly in your website.
+This includes all default youtube videos and most social media buttons.
+Here are some suggestions on how to work around this issue:

+- Enable privacy mode when embedding a YouTube video.
+This way the embedded video will not place cookies.
+- Do not use social media share buttons.
+Many well-known solutions place heaps of cookies.
+Some common examples are the Facebook like button and the AddThis toolbar.

 # About the cookie law in the EU

 **IMPORTANT NOTICE**: Implementing this plugin will NOT automatically make your website in compliance with the EU cookie law.
 It gives you all the functionality you need, but you will have to use it correctly: